-Sec.
-25-11.1 [Wetland] Rules.
+§ 25-11.1 [Wetlands rules.]
+Rules.

-[The director may adopt rules pursuant to HRS Chapter 91 and not inconsistent with the provisions of this chapter, relating to wetlands within the special management area, including but not limited to, rules establishing standards for development and for permits for development in special wetland areas; additional special management area permit application requirements and review criteria relating to wetlands standards for nonconforming activities in special wetland areas; standards for determining the existence and boundaries of special wetland areas; additional penalties and enforcement provisions relating to violations of the wetlands rules or special management area use permit conditions relating to wetlands, including standards for requiring wetlands restoration or creation and alternatives thereto; and standards for inclusion of wetlands conditions in special management area use permits.]
+[The director may adopt rules pursuant to HRS Chapter 91 and not inconsistent-with the provisions of this chapter, relating to wetlands within the special management area, including but not limited to rules establishing standards for development and for-permits for development in special wetland areas; additional special management area-permit application requirements and review criteria relating to wetlands standards for nonconforming activities in special wetland areas; standards for determining the existence and boundaries of special wetland areas; additional penalties and enforcement provisions relating to violations of the wetlands rules or special management area use permit conditions relating to wetlands, including standards for requiring wetlands restoration or creation and alternatives thereto; and standards for inclusion of wetlands conditions in special management area use permits.]
 The agency shall adopt rules pursuant to HRS Chapter 91 to implement this chapter and HRS Chapter 205A, Part II.

-[Article 12.
-Severability
+[ARTICLE 12.
+SEVERABILITY

-Sec.
-25-12.1 Invalid provisions.
+§ 25-12.1 Invalid provisions.

-If any provision of this chapter or the application thereof to any person or circumstances is held invalid, the invalidity does not affect other provisions or applications of conditions of this chapter which can be given effect without the invalid-provision or application, and to this end the provisions of this chapter are severable.]"
+If this chapter or the application thereof to any person or circumstances is held invalid, the invalidity does not affect other provisions or applications of conditions of this chapter, which can be given effect without the invalid provision or application, and to this end, this chapter is severable.]"